March 9, 2022

 Predictable strategy and unpredictable operations: The implications of agility in Northern Europe

-By Conor Rodihan, Matthew R. Crouch, Ronald C. Fairbanks
+By Conor Rodihan, Matthew R. Crouch, and Ronald C. Fairbanks

 As the US military becomes increasingly agile, its evolving strategy and activities pose implications for cooperation with allies, deterrence, and stability in Northern Europe.